Photo Credit: unsplash

 RELATED: Simple Ways To Make Your Ex Want You Back So Badly

-These are signs to watch out for to know you haven’t gotten over someone you love
+These are signs to watch out for when you haven’t gotten over someone you love

 1. You are still wishful

 You are still caught up initiating inappropriate calls, texting, and throwing tantrums.
-Getting drunk, being irrational, and taking decisions you cant take on a norm.
+Getting drunk, being irrational, and making decisions you can’t take on a norm.

 Trying so hard to get noticed.
 And also hoping they will feel pity for you and probably take you back.
 Doing any of these?
 Trust me, you still haven’t gotten over your ex.